-4) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer and eBay, PayPal, Fruugo, Wish, Amazon and Walmart, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendants' Domain Names, and domain name registrars, shall:
+3) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, eBay, Wish, Amazon, DHgate and Walmart, social media platforms, Facebook, YouTube, LinkedIn,

+Twitter, Internet search engines such as Google, Bing and Yahoo, and web hosts for the Defendants' Online Marketplace Accounts, shall:

-- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using Plaintiff's BIGFOOT Trademarks including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's BIGFOOT Trademarks; and - c. take all steps necessary to prevent links to the Defendants' Domain Names identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendants' Domain Names from any search index;
+- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using Plaintiff's NARUTO Trademarks including any accounts associated with the Defendants listed in Schedule A; and - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's NARUTO Trademarks;

-5) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of Plaintiff's BIGFOOT Trademarks are increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117;
+5) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of Plaintiff's NARUTO Trademarks are increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117;

-- 6) In the alternative, Plaintiff is awarded statutory damages pursuant to 15 U.S.C. § 1117(c) of not less than \$1,000 and not more than \$2,000,000 for each and every use of its Trademarks; - 7) That Plaintiff is awarded its reasonable attorneys' fees and costs; and - 8) Award any and all other relief that this Court deems just and proper.
+6) In the alternative, Plaintiff is awarded statutory damages pursuant to 15 U.S.C. § 1117(c) of not less than \$1,000 and not more than \$2,000,000 for each and every use of their Trademarks;

-Dated: December 2, 2022
+- 7) That Plaintiff is awarded its reasonable attorneys' fees and costs; and - 8) Award any and all other relief that this Court deems just and proper.

+Dated: May 17, 2023